in ,

 Canadian entrepreneur Barbara Stymiest has occupied top executive roles at a number of big Canadian corporations.
 Forbes lists her as one of the most powerful women in Canada and she is well-known in the technological and financial spheres.
 Originally a software developer, Stymiest eventually worked for firms including IBM and SHL Systemhouse in a variety of technology-related capacities.
 She subsequently joined the Royal Bank of Canada (RBC) in 2004 as global head of strategy and became the first female director of the bank’s board in 2008.
 From 2011 until 2014, she chaired the RBC board of directors, making her the first woman to occupy the post at a significant Canadian bank.
 Stymiest watched as RBC grew into other markets and created fresh financial products and services during her tenure.
 She also actively supported diversity in the workplace and women’s leadership projects among other humanitarian endeavors.

-READ ALSO: Top 10 Best Fire Fighting Companies In The World 2024
+READ ALSO: Top 10 Best Royal Palaces & Homes In London 2024

 7. Julia Omidvar -$2.6 Billion